This is the online version of Elliott’s E-Mail. You can sign up here to receive this newsletter by email.

 Have you used one of the new “sharing” companies like AirBnb or Uber to save money on a trip?
 I’m working on a story about “sharing” ventures that help you skip a traditional car rental, hotel or taxi — and I’m exploring the industry’s reaction to it.
 What do you think?
+Please send me an email.
 As always, don’t forget include your full name, city and occupation.

 Greetings from Neskawin, Ore.

 We’re heading north again after a week in Mendocino, Calif.
 It’s a lovely time of the year to be up here.
 Here’s our full report on Mendocino, and why we tried hard to not love it — and almost failed.
 You can follow along on our family travel blog or follow me on my personal Facebook page.
 Here’s my own recap of the Mendocino experience.

 I know you do.
 Then do this now: Pre-order my new book, How to Be the World’s Smartest Traveler (and Save Time, Money, and Hassle).
 It’ll help you navigate the ins and outs of the travel industry and save lots of time and money.
 Details are right here.
 By the way, if you’re heading out somewhere on a trip and need help with something, I’d be happy to email you a draft of a chapter, whether you order the book or not.

 The stories you see in this newsletter are just a starting point.
 I hope you’ll take a minute to leave a comment, whether you agree or disagree with something I’ve written.
 Let’s continue the conversation on Twitter, Facebook, LinkedIn or Google.
 I’m listening.
 And of course, I’m also here if you need me.
 Here’s my email address.

 □ POSTS YOU REALLY DON’T WANT TO MISS

 Why social media matters more than you think